ztizzlegaming/agricultural-time-series/README.md

     git clone https://github.com/ztizzlegaming/agricultural-time-series

-Next, replace the [path variable](https://github.com/ztizzlegaming/agricultural-time-series/blob/6c4ff4c399f2a3b99c9b8ddadcaf6b2605314969/code/final_project.R#L5) with the path to the code/data folder.
+Next, in [code/final_project.R](https://github.com/ztizzlegaming/agricultural-time-series/blob/master/code/final_project.R), replace the [path variable](https://github.com/ztizzlegaming/agricultural-time-series/blob/6c4ff4c399f2a3b99c9b8ddadcaf6b2605314969/code/final_project.R#L5) with the path to the code/data folder.
 For example, if you cloned the repo to your desktop, it will be something like:

     path = '~/Desktop/agricultural-time-series/code/'